-If you're facing difficulties with your Home Loan Mortgage repayments, the following information is essential to understand.
+If you're facing difficulties with your home loan mortgage repayments, it is important that you understand the following information.

 Section 134 (2) of the Consumer Credit Act 1995 requires the Bank to provide you with an estimate of the legal costs in relation to any potential repossession proceedings (if repossession proceedings have not already commenced) regarding your property.
-This estimate also includes the legal costs incurred by the Bank in relation to the preparation of any repossession proceedings.
+Please note that the estimate also includes the legal costs incurred by the Bank in relation to the preparation of any repossession proceedings.

 If repossession proceedings are not defended by you, it is estimated that the legal costs and outlays incurred by the Bank, from the time that an external legal services provider is appointed by the Bank until the time when a property is taken into possession by the Bank, will amount to approximately €8,000.

-In the event that certain specific events happen, i.e. when an alternative repayment arrangement/settlement is agreed with you, when a Court determines that legal costs must be paid by you or when your mortgage is redeemed, some/all of the estimated costs noted above become due for payment by you depending on the circumstances of your case.
-No interest will be charged in relation to these costs.
+In the event that certain specific events happen, i.e., when an alternative repayment arrangement/settlement is agreed with you, when a Court determines that legal costs must be paid by you or when your mortgage is redeemed, some/all of the estimated costs noted above become due for payment by you depending on the circumstances of your case.
+Please note that no interest will be charged in relation to these costs.

-A charge of €10 may be applied to your account for unpaid Direct Debits if you don’t co-operate with the Bank under the Mortgage Arrears Resolution Process (MARP).
+A charge of €10 may be applied to your account for unpaid Direct Debits if you don’t co-operate with us under the Mortgage Arrears Resolution Process (MARP).

-Arrears are any element of a mortgage repayment that have not been made and remain outstanding.
-Interest at the mortgage rate will be applied to the outstanding balance of your loan which includes any payments missed.
-This may result in increased cost of credit.
+Your Mortgage Account will be in arrears if you miss any mortgage repayments and these remain unpaid.
+Interest at the mortgage rate will be added to the outstanding balance of your loan, including any payments missed.
+This may lead to higher overall borrowing costs.

 Warning: If you do not keep up your repayments you may lose your home.